-Taylor, a Republican, was the representative for Ohio's 18th congressional district from 1891 to 1893.
+Taylor was the representative for Ohio’s 18th congressional district and was a Republican.
+He served from 1891 to 1893.

 From Jan 1883 to Mar 1893, Taylor missed 530 of 1,605 roll call votes, which is 33.0%.
 This is on par with the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.